-One of the many pleasures of traveling is trying different foods.
-If that’s one of your favorite things about globe-trotting, here are some of the best destinations for people who love to eat.
+One of the many pleasures of traveling is trying different cuisines.
+If food is one of your favorite things about globe-trotting, here are some of the best destinations for people who love to eat.

 It’s no secret that the entire country of Italy is a food lover’s dream.
 But the best place to try different types of Italian cuisine is the capital itself.
 Piping hot pizzas just pulled from a wood-burning oven, fresh seafood caught that morning, rich pasta dishes, and a plethora of other tasty foods can be found in Rome.